Skip to Main Content

 • Keep track of broken glass and dispose in sharps container

-• Minimize contact to potential infectious material by soaking containers that contained feces from infected humans in 10% bleach for 10 min; then wash the container in the sink
+• Minimize contact with potential infectious material by soaking containers that contained feces from infected humans in 10% bleach for 20 min; then wash the container in the sink

 Resources